MaehRia/Obsidian-Repo/Languages/English/Vocabulary.md

 to complain about someone or something in an annoyed way e.g. She spent the evening grumbling to me about her job.
 <!--SR:!2024-09-15,1,230-->

+gorge
+?
+1. eat a large amount greedily; fill oneself with food.
+2. a narrow valley between hills or mountains, typically with steep rocky walls and a stream running through it.

 # H